-Ichthyosis Vulgaris is considered one of the five main types of ichthyosis (the others being lamellar Ichthyosis, congenital ichthyosiform erythroderma, X-linked ichthyosis and epidermolytic ichthyosis).
+Ichthyosis Vulgaris is considered the most common type of ichthyosis.
 Most varieties of ichthyosis affect only one person in several thousand or tens of thousands.
 Ichthyosis vulgaris, sometimes called common ichthyosis (“vulgar” means “common” in Latin), is the exception.
 It appears in approximately one person in every 250 to 300.
 The name is rarer than the disorder itself, which often goes undiagnosed because people who have it think that they have simple “dry skin” and never seek treatment.

 What are the Signs & Symptoms?

 In ichthyosis vulgaris, the skin cells are produced at a normal rate, but they do not separate normally at the surface of the stratum corneum (the outermost layer of skin) and are not shed as quickly as they should be.
 The result is a build-up of scale.
 Only a portion of the body may be involved, but scaling is most common and most severe over the lower legs.
 The scale is usually fine and white.
 Scaling on the torso is less severe and the face is usually unaffected.
 If the face is affected, the scaling is usually limited to the forehead and cheeks.
 Often, the skin on the palms of the hands and the soles of the feet is thickened and may have exaggerated lines.
 Babies with ichthyosis vulgaris often appear normal when they are born, but the skin abnormalities will almost always begin to show up by their first birthday.